Grandview Heights in Franklin County, Ohio — The American Midwest (Great Lakes)

 Erected 2000 by Ohio Bicentennial Commission, The Longaberger Company, The Grandview Heights-Marble Cliff Historical Society, and The Ohio Historical Society.
 (Marker Number 34-25.)

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on January 21, 2020.
 This page originally submitted on October 21, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 705 times since then.
+This page has been viewed 730 times since then and 4 times this year.
 Photos: 1, 2. submitted on October 21, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.